-On the IDM 7 installation, edit the resolver/boot.properties file to match any customizations that you made on your IDM 6.5 server.
+On the IDM 7.1 installation, edit the resolver/boot.properties file to match any customizations that you made on your IDM 7.0.x server.
 Specifically, check the following elements:

-• The HTTP, HTTPS, and mutual authentication ports.

-If you changed the default ports in your IDM 6.5 deployment, make those same changes in the new boot.properties file.

-- Check that the keystore and truststore passwords match the current passwords for the keystore and truststore of your existing IDM deployment. - Check that the Changes to boot properties are compatible with your customizations.
+- The HTTP, HTTPS, and mutual authentication ports. - If you changed the default ports in your IDM 7.0.x deployment, make those same changes in the new boot.properties file. - Check that the keystore and truststore passwords match the current passwords for the keystore and truststore of your existing IDM deployment.